Steema/Steema-BI-Samples/install/readme.md

 This tool:

-- Detects the supported Delphi / C++ RAD Studio IDEs
+- Detects the supported Delphi / C++ RAD Studio IDEs installed in your system.

-- Checks if you have TeeChart installed, Lite, Standard or Pro versions
+- For each ide, it checks if you have TeeChart installed, and if its the Lite, Standard and/or Pro versions.

-- Enables selecting and recompiling plaftorms
+- Enables selecting and recompiling plaftorms.
-     Warning: For Mac and iOS, sdks should be present
+  Warning: For Mac and iOS, Linux, RAD sdks should be already present.

+- Recompiles the TeeBI packages from the packages\Temp subfolder.

-- Installs the design-time DCLxxx packages
+- Installs the design-time DCLVCLxxx and DCLFMXxxx compiled packages.

-- Copies the runtime *.bpl packages to Windows\Syswow64 and System32
+- Copies the runtime *.bpl packages to Windows\Syswow64 and/or System32 folders.

-- Sets the appropiate paths to source code (Search, Library and Browsing paths)
+- Sets the appropiate paths to enable compiling projects (Search, Library and Browsing paths)

 Note: